 |

-identity does a European works council have?
+Which identity does a European

 This

-English-speaking anthology, which deals with the question about
+English-speaking anthology, which deals with

-different aspects of the current EWC research.
-How do employee representatives perform their work as an EWC member with a
+examine different aspects of the current EWC research.
+How do employee

-different cultural background?
+cultural background?

 Michael